Jaxartes/bgpy/README.txt

     of routes
         - it makes the connection, reports what it receives, and sends what you tell it to
-    + bgpy is always the one to make the connection
-        - it doesn't accept the connection
-        - so the peer might as well be in "passive" mode

 Portability:
 bgpy needs Python version 3.
 I've tested using python 3.4.10.
 I've tested